Last updated: 1 July 2017

 For more information, see Guidance Note 30.

-Purchasing a new dwelling in a development that does not have a new dwelling exemption certificate
+Purchasing a new dwelling in a development that does not have a new or near-new dwelling exemption certificate

 - meets the New Dwelling Exemption Certificate requirements;